 Building Advocacy and Learning Leadership Skills is a class that is taught directly in the school.
 Demand is high so make sure you get us scheduled.

 We can bring in a panel of people with different types of disabilities to talk a little bit about their lives, and how they are people first, and then a person with a disability.
-These panels also give students the opportunity to as questions of people with disabilities so that they can better understand the lives of people with disabilities and help them realize that people with disabilities aren’t all that different from them.
+These panels also give students the opportunity to ask questions of people with disabilities so that they can better understand the lives of people with disabilities and help students realize that people with disabilities aren’t all that different from them.

 Montana Youth Transitions Program (MYTransitions)

 Summit’s youth programs also works in close partnership with the Montana Youth Transitions Program (MYTransitions) to ensure that youth, families, teachers, and professionals alike have access to as much information regarding youth transition as possible as well as to encourage dialogue and discussion among all parties and around any issue that may arise throughout the youth transition process.
 We encourage everyone to check out the MYTransitions website if you are looking for resources to help you in the transition process as well as the MYTransitions Facebook page to engage in conversation with other youth, parents, teachers, and professionals regarding the topic of youth transition from adolescence into adulthood.